On classical upper bounds for slice genera: Introduction

 \subsection{Acknowledgments}

 We thank Danny Ruberman for pointing us to \cite{taylor}.
 We thank Sebastian Baader and Livio Liechti for valuable inputs; in particular, concerning \cref{prop:fibred}.
-We thank Mark Powell for comments on a first version of this paper.
+We thank Mark Powell for comments on a first version of this paper, and the referee for helpful suggestions.
 Both authors gratefully acknowledge support by the SNSF and thank the MPIM Bonn for its hospitality.